 As the Access to Cash Review states, 8 million people, or 17% of the population, would struggle in a cashless society.
 What works for the majority might not work for everyone.
 People on a lower income and older people tend to rely on cash as it helps them to budget more effectively.
 Those who have large amounts of debt are often advised to cut up all their cards to remove temptation.
 Some just feel more comfortable with it.

-A significant number of people live without a bank account and will have no alternative other than to deal with cash.
+A significant number of people live without a bank account and will have no alternative other than to deal with physical cash.
 A third of those say it is a matter of choice.
 Equally, if someone is on a low income, they may have cash in their wallet but no balance on their debit card.

 Firstly, businesses are required not to discriminate against certain customers who might not be able to pay by using cards or other technologies such as mobile payments.
 If you find yourself turning away older or poorer customers you risk poor publicity.
 Social media is a powerful tool and if people decide you’re discriminating against someone they can voice their anger very publicly.
 A good middle ground can be to keep a small amount of cash on premises so that, if customers have no other way to pay, they can still use cash.